CNES/pangeo-pyinterp/docs/source/examples.rst

 =================

 The interpolation of this object is based on a :py:class:`R*Tree
-<pyinterp.rtree.RTree>` structure.
+<pyinterp.RTree>` structure.
 To begin with, we start by building this
 object.
 By default, this object considers the WGS-84 geodetic coordinate system.
 But you can define another one using the class :py:class:`System
 <pyinterp.geodetic.System>`.